 LISTEN to the opinions of the already fragrance-sensitized people.

 What the people already sickened by fragrance chemicals tell you should be heard – for the fragrance industry is merely trying to sell you products with components that otherwise they may well be having to pay toxic waste fees for proper disposal.
 What if that is the case?
 Where is your outrage?
-In any case, fragrances are released to market without substantiation of safety by the
+In any case, fragrances are released to market without substantiation of safety by the US Food and Drug Administration.
+The industry can be viewed as self-serving in its self-regulation.

 LOOK at the label of the product for the word "Fragrance" or "Parfum” – such a commonly sold product is scented with petrochemical-derived fragrance, whose chemicals are absorbed through your skin and are also released into the air to adversely affect your health, and the health of untold others, through inhalation.